CRadivoyevitch/IT1025Repo/Lab2/readme.md

 When designing colors, it is important to adhere to disadvantages the vision impaired, or colorblind could face. a color like this requires a lighter background, or conversely a lighter foreground when being contrasted as a background.

 # Software
-Explain the roles of application, utility and operating system software.
-Give an example of each.
 Application is the software that provides a service or command for the system.
 Skype or Itunes would be considered applications.
 Utility software modifies the device drivers for the various parts of a machine are composed of utility software.
 An Operating system provides the skeleton and grounds for applications and utilities to function with the hardware.
 Ubuntu is an example of this.